 Any material default under or failure of a Guarantor to perform the Guarantor Obligations shall constitute an event of default under this Guaranty if such Guarantor does not cure such failure within thirty (30) days after receipt of written notice from the City.
 Upon the occurrence of such an event of default, the City shall be entitled to exercise its rights under this Agreement.

 This Guaranty shall inure to the benefit of the City and its successors and assigns.
 All obligations and liabilities of Guarantor pursuant to this Guaranty shall be binding upon the heirs, legal representatives, and successors of Guarantor regardless of any merger, corporate reorganization, or change of structure, ownership or name of Guarantor.
-Notwithstanding anything herein to the contrary, the Gecko Guarantor shall have the right to assign the Guarantor Obligations to a substitute guarantor (the “Gecko Substitute Guarantor”) if and only if: (a) such Gecko Substitute Guarantor executes and delivers to the City a written assumption of the Guarantor Obligations on the same terms and conditions set forth in this Guaranty and (b) the City consents to the assignment, which consent shall not be unreasonably withheld if the proposed Gecko Substitute Guarantor has provided to the City evidence of financial capacity in form and substance satisfactory to the City, in its reasonable discretion, that demonstrates that the Gecko Substitute Guarantor has a then-current net worth of at least $229,000,000.00.
-Notwithstanding anything herein to the contrary, the Cordish Guarantor shall have the right to assign the Guarantor Obligations to a substitute guarantor (the “Cordish Substitute Guarantor”) if and only if: (a) such Cordish Substitute Guarantor is directly or indirectly owned or controlled by David S. Cordish, Jonathan A. Cordish, Blake L. Cordish and/or Reed S. Cordish, and (b) such Cordish Substitute Guarantor executes and delivers to the City a written assumption of the Guarantor Obligations on the same terms and conditions set forth in this Guaranty.
+Notwithstanding anything herein to the contrary, the Gecko Guarantor shall have the right to assign the Guarantor Obligations to a substitute guarantor (the “Gecko Substitute Guarantor”) if and only if: (a) the Gecko Substitute Guarantor is a United States citizen or a domestic entity formed and domiciled within the United States, (b) such Gecko Substitute Guarantor executes and delivers to the City a written assumption of the Guarantor Obligations on the same terms and conditions set forth in this Guaranty and (c) the City consents to the assignment, which consent shall not be unreasonably withheld if the proposed Gecko Substitute Guarantor has provided to the City evidence of financial capacity in form and substance satisfactory to the City, in its reasonable discretion, that demonstrates that the Gecko Substitute Guarantor has a then-current net worth of at least $279,000,000.00.
+Notwithstanding anything herein to the contrary, the Cordish Guarantor shall have the right to assign the Guarantor Obligations to a substitute guarantor (the “Cordish Substitute Guarantor”) if and only if: (a) the Cordish Substitute Guarantor is a United States citizen or domestic entity formed and domiciled within the United States, (b) such Cordish Substitute Guarantor is directly or indirectly owned or controlled by David S. Cordish, Jonathan A. Cordish, Blake L. Cordish and/or Reed S. Cordish, and (c) such Cordish Substitute Guarantor executes and delivers to the City a written assumption of the Guarantor Obligations on the same terms and conditions set forth in this Guaranty.
 The Gecko Substitute Guarantor and the Cordish Substitute Guarantor are sometimes hereinafter referred to as a Substitute Guarantor.
 Upon assignment of this Guaranty by a Guarantor to a Substitute Guarantor pursuant to this Section 11, such Guarantor shall be fully released from liability hereunder.

 This Guaranty cannot be revoked by Guarantors and shall continue to be effective with respect to any of the Guarantor Obligations arising or created after any attempted revocation hereof, subject to the terms of this Guaranty, including the Guarantors’ right to assign the Guarantor Obligations to a Substitute Guarantor in accordance with Section 11 hereof.